-An Expression of Interest process is now open for those wanting to apply for funding to assist in establishing and supporting a STEM Hub in their region.
-In addition to the grant funding, Inspiring Australia can provide support to any regions interested in setting up a STEM Hub, including hosting community information sessions, attending community meetings, providing an online space to share information and sharing the experiences of other regions.
+In addition to yearly grant funding, Inspiring Australia can provide support to any regions interested in setting up a STEM Hub, including hosting community information sessions, attending community meetings, providing an online space to share information and sharing the experiences of other regions.

 Expressions of Interest

-Applications received by 30 June 2018 will be assessed on their merit against the criteria below, and will be eligible for a one-off $10,000 grant in 2018.
-Further funding may be available after July 2018.
+Applications received will be assessed on their merit against the criteria below, and will be eligible for an establishment grant.

 If you are successful in your expression of interest, the lead agency for the application will be required to sign a formal grant agreement with the Queensland Museum, who host the funding.